OpenPaymentNetwork/FerlySite/backend/Sphinx/stripe.rst

         Required.
 The id of the stripe source given from :http:get:`ferlyapi.com/list-stripe-sources`.

     :statuscode 200:
-        **If successful the response body is a JSON object with the following attribute.**
+        **If successful, the response body is a JSON object with the following attribute.**
             ``result``
                 a boolean representing whether the source was found and deleted.

-        **If unsuccessful the response body is a JSON object with one of the following attributes:**
+        **If unsuccessful, the response body is a JSON object with one of the following attributes:**
             ``invalid``
                 A string explaining why the input was invalid.
             ``error``